RoyalUr/RoyalUr-Analysis/README.md

 These results may not show us the best way to play the game yet, but they definitely tell us the worst.
-If you want to lose every game you play, there is no better strategy than always playing the first possible move you can!
+If you want to lose every game you play, there is no better strategy than always moving your least advanced piece!

 ### Want more detailed statistics?
 If you'd like to delve deeper into each agent and more statistics about them,